tsmith512/tsmithcreative/content/blog/2022-03-11-congressional-district-map/index.md

-From there, when a user loads the page, _if geolocation is supported_ by the browser and device _and also_ the site isn't being accessed through the Wix embed, it initializes the `GeolocationControl` and adds it to the map.
-When geolocation is requested by the user _and_ they give their permission, the `data` payload will have a `coords` pair with the user's GPS position, if successful.
+From there, when a user loads the page, _if geolocation is supported_ by the browser and device _and also_ the site isn't being accessed through the Wix embed, it initializes the `GeolocationControl` and adds it to the map, which is simple out-of-the-box.
+When geolocation is requested by the user, they will be prompted for permissions.
+If provided, the `data` payload will have a `coords` pair with the user's GPS position, if successful.

 ``` ts
   import { Map, GeolocateControl } from 'mapbox-gl';